 Students are required to complete 8 credit hours in the Communication Department from among the following courses.
-Substitutions are possible with prior approval from CFL Advisor.
+Substitutions are possible with prior approval from a Center for Leadership Advisor.

 - COMM 210 Interpersonal Communication, 4 credits - COMM 220 Task Group Leadership, 4 credits - COMM 330 Organizational Communication, 4 credits - COMM 335 Leadership Skills and Perspectives, 4 credits